BladimirDev/BladimirDev/README.md

 ## Hey, I'm Bladimir
+I'm a software engineering student and I'm passionate about challenges.
+I constantly want to learn and improve every second.
+The technology field demands constant learning and self-improvement, requiring me to learn new technologies daily and stay updated with the latest market creations and innovations.
+I tend to be a sociable person, willing to accept my mistakes, and I like to help people whenever I can.
+I don't consider myself a beginner or a professional; there are many things I still don't know, but I also have a great desire to learn.
 <!--
 **BladimirDev/BladimirDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.